Jaircarbajal91/swEtsy/README.md

 # Flask React Project

-This is the starter for the Flask React project.!
+This is the starter for the Flask React project.

 ## Getting started
 1. Clone this repository (only this branch)